AllanOricil/esp32-mfa-authenticator/README.md

 ```

+> [!WARNING]
-> **WARNING**: file must end with a new line.
+> This file must end with a new line.

+> [!WARNING]
-> **WARNING**: secrets must be unencrypted and based 32 encoded.
+> Secrets must be unencrypted and based 32 encoded.
 In the future, my plan is to decrypt secrets using a secret stored in the board.
 With this approach, a stolen SD card won't work on a different board flashed with the same code unless the board has the same key.

 ### 📚 How to verify if TOTP codes are correct